top of page

 Professor Cecilia Chan, Emeritus Professor of the Department of Social Work and Social Administration at the University of Hong Kong led the research.
 She concluded that the results demonstrate the Y-WE programme’s effectiveness in enhancing the vocational development capabilities of youth.
 She suggested that if widely implemented, the programme could play a crucial role in breaking the cycle of intergenerational poverty in the city.

-Professor Chan: “I hope that the government would take these empirical research results into consideration and invest more in career-oriented initiatives for grassroots youths.
+Professor Chan: “I hope that the government would consider these empirical research results and invest more in career-oriented initiatives for grassroots youths.
 I recommend further implementation of CDIA’s 'Y-WE Programme’, which provides training and work experience opportunities for these youths.
 They would help cultivate positive values, establish life direction, boost confidence, and improve career planning capabilities for our young people to face the challenges of future education and employment.”

 bottom of page